pieter2501/NetworkNarcotic/README.md

     > B       172.16.0.0 - 172.31.255.255
     > C       192.168.0.0 - 192.168.255.255

-> **connectionshift:** <**0** (default) | number between 0 and 255>
+> **ipsummary:** <**auto** (default) | IP address in CIDR notation>

-    Influences the starting point of a connection's cabling algorithm for a cluster.
-With connectionmode = full, the connectionshift variable has no effect.
-This variable has a circular nature and overflow will start back at the device with ID = 1.
+    Influences the used address space in a cluster or connection.
+When applied to multiple networks (for example a cluster with 3+ routers) NetworkNarcotic will use the supplied variable value as a summary and select the most economical address spaces to achieve connectivity.

+    > auto                          let NetworkNarcotic decide all IP addresses on its own (uses class A private addresses or uses the address space of the environment the variable is applied in)
+    > IP address in CIDR notation   manually pick the address space

+> **router:**

+    Opens a router cluster.
+This is always done on the highest .yaml level.

 > **routing:** <**static** (default)>

-    Influences how routers in the network fill their forwarding tables.
+    Influences how routers in the network or a cluster fill their forwarding tables.
 OSPF/EIGRP/IS-IS may be added later.
+Each routing variable treats the area it affects as a domain.

+> **switch:**

+    Opens a switch cluster.
+This is always done inside a connection variable.